ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 head already colliding with the alter and smearing it with drips of liquid blood.
 The sound of the "thud" I heard when his skull hit the alter was the most innocuous yet dreadful sounds I have ever heard in my life.
-It was as if his head was a watermelon and the alter was an icepick that pierced it.
+It was as if his head was a watermelon and the alter was an icepick that gutted the insides.

 "Immediately, I saw blood start to drain from the wound that was just made.
 I knelt down next to him, turned Abel on to his back, and put his head in my